 Galerie Melbye-Konan COPYRIGHT © 2020

-On the occasion of the 200th anniversary of Peru's independence, Melbye-Konan Gallery, together with the Consulate General of Peru in Hamburg, presents a duo exhibition in their 230m2 space in the center of Hamburg from July 28th to August 25th 2021.
+On the occasion of the 200th anniversary of Peru's independence, Melbye-Konan Gallery, together with the Consulate General of Peru in Hamburg, presents a duo exhibition in their 230m2 space in the center of Hamburg from the 28th of July until the 15th of September 2021.
 Peru celebrates its independence with great confidence, hope and optimism.
 In these 200 years, the Republic has come a long way, and is proud of its thousand-year history, enriched by European, Arab, Asian and African contributions.
 The exhibition 'Atowla & Uriel Montúfar' aims to represent the importance of cultural syncretism in Peru today and recognise the contribution of African culture to the different areas of Peru's cultural development.

 Peru is part of a thousand-year history of cultural influences.
 From the 13th to the 16th century, the indigenous Inca Empire, which over 200 different ethnic groups characterised, ruled over large parts of the South American continent.
 At the time of their most remarkable expansion around 1530, the Inca covered around 950,000 square kilometres, and their influence extended from present-day Ecuador to Argentina.